-Once you have selected a couple of candidates through whichever means suited you the best, you will need to carry out the interview process.
+Once you have selected a couple of candidates, you will need to carry out the interview process.
 You will need to decide how lengthy you want the interview process to be.
 Ideally you would want a quick and efficient interview process.
 However, if you are not one hundred percent convinced on hiring a candidate, don’t settle.
 Don’t hesitate to either keep looking, or hold another interview or assessment day.
 You need to make sure that the candidate you hire is absolutely right for your business, as this will avoid any problems in the future.
 You don’t want to rush in hiring a candidate, and later realise that they are completely not compatible with your company culture.
 Recruiting process can be expensive, therefore make sure you take time in any decision making.

-There are several things that you need to consider when going through the hiring process in line with the legal requirements.
+You need to consider several things when hiring, especially the the legal requirements.
 You need to make sure that a candidate is suitable for your business, and complies with the following: